AxTulti/JWT-Auth-API/README.md

 Res.body:

-&quot;All refresh tokens have been invalidated&quot;
+";All refresh tokens have been invalidated";

 ### **/token - POST**